fdgbt/42_Fractol/README.md

 ## Expected Result
 The program include 9 different and interesting fractals.
-They are all configurable in depth, with colors customization, mathematical variables, psychedelic mode, etc.
+They are all configurable in depth, with colors customization, mathematical variables, interaction modes, etc.

 Look for the MAN to see all the possibilities and commands!